 HEY GUYS: There are a lot more single women in square dancing than there are single men.
 Think about taking our square dance lessons and join the fun!

 On April 17, 1979, the square dance became the official Washington state dance.
 When the pioneers came west, they brought with them a dance called the quadrille, which means square in French.
 The pioneers liked the simpler term and so the square dance was born.
 The dance is known for its series of figures and footwork.
 Dancers are directed by a caller.
 It is easy to learn, a good form of exercise and fun.

 Dance License Plates

-Again, it is time for all our square and round dance friends within the Mount Baker Council to be thinking about who you would like to see selected as the recipient of the Ila Williams Memorial Award for this year.
-This award is to honor any dancer (individual, couple, caller or cuer) within our council area who has done an outstanding job of promoting square, round, clog or contra dancing.
+Again it is time for all our square & round dance friends within Mt.
+Baker Council to be thinking about who you would like to see selected as the recipient of the Ila Williams Award for this year.
+This award is to honor and dancer (individual, couple, caller or cuer) within our Council area who has done an outstanding job of promoting square, round, clog or contra dancing.

 Click for letter & guidelines from Ron and Gailyn Ploeg (2016 recipients).
 Deadline for submission is February 1, 2017.